SebastianErtner/Obsidian-Economics/Perfect and complete information.md

 ## Perfect information
-A player has perfect information if they are know the full history of the game.
+A player has perfect information if they know the full history of the game.

 ## Complete information
 A player has complete information if they know all characterstics of all players.